jponttuset/jponttuset.github.io/_posts/2015-06-15-solving-sudokus-like-a-pro-2.md

 }
 {% endhighlight %}

-Image with the recognized digits overlayed.
+[Todo] Image with the recognized digits overlayed.

 ####  2. Solving the Sudoku
 We now have all available digits recognized and we also now where the gaps are, so the next step is to solve the Sudoku.